How to Go to Pulau Tioman Island from Singapore to Mersing

 Many years ago, I was afraid not to get any ferry tickets in Mersing Ferry Terminal.
 Hence, I called up the only ferry company to Tioman, Bluewater Express (+607 – 799 4811 / 799 8518) to ask about the ferry schedules before booking my coach tickets.
 They gave me three ferry timing from Mersing to Tioman (10.30 am, 12.30 pm and 3.30 pm) and advised me to book the 12.30 pm slot based on the earliest departure time from Singapore.

 Each ferry ticket from Mersing to Pulau Tioman cost RM70 then.
-The trip took about 1.5 to 2 hours to your departing ferry destination, depending on the hotel that you stayed as there were many ferry stops in Tioman island.
+The trip took about 1.5 to 2 hours to your departing ferry destination, depending on the hotel that you stayed at as there were many ferry stops on Tioman island.
 Upon arrival, I went straight to the Bluewater Express Counter in Mersing Ferry Terminal.
 It was very packed, messy, noisy and disorganised at the ticket counters.
 The feeling arising from the crowd and making sure that no one cut into my queue was unpleasant.

-Nowadays, it is so easy to book the ferry ticket online.
+Nowadays, it is so easy to book a ferry ticket online.
 As mentioned above, there are at least 3 ferry schedules per day.
 If you take the first bus from Singapore to Mersing, you should arrive between 11 am to 12 pm.
 You can catch a ferry in the afternoon.
 Unfortunately, the timing is never fixed daily and you can get a ferry as late as 3:00 pm in the afternoon.
 The adult ferry ticket to Tioman costs RM 40.25 or SGD 14.26.

 Make sure you select “Mersing Jetty” as your departure point.
 There are 5 ferry stops in Tioman Island – Kg Air Batang, Kg Genting, Kg Paya, Kg Salang and Tekek Ferry Terminal.
 You will book the one nearest to your hotel/resort.
 If you have not decided on your hotel yet, you can select “Pahang” and look at all the timing.
 Anyway, all the ferry terminals have the same departure time and the same cost.
 So, get your ticket online here.

-With effect from January 2017 and remain unchanged till 2020, all visitors to Tioman Island has to pay a Tioman Marine Park Fee, which is a conservation fee that goes to a trust fund for managing and maintaining the park.
+With effect from January 2017 and remaining unchanged till 2020, all visitors to Tioman Island has to pay a Tioman Marine Park Fee, which is a conservation fee that goes to a trust fund for managing and maintaining the park.
 Non-Malaysians will have to pay RM30 for adults and RM15 for both senior citizens and children.
 The fees for Malaysians remain the same at RM5 for adults and RM2 for children.
 This is a fee that is compulsory to pay.
 If you do not pay it, you will be rejected of boarding.

-There is another fee which is supposedly mandatory to pay.
+There is another fee that is supposedly mandatory to pay.
 I have not come across it in the past and wasn’t sure if it is really compulsory to pay.
 The fees for adults is RM30 and RM10 for children.
 Locals will pay RM5 and RM3 respectively.
 Anyway, make sure you have brought enough cash (ringgits) to pay both types of charges which are not included in your ferry ticket.
 Look for the counters inside Mersing Harbour Centre.
 If you forget to pay, you will be rejected during the ferry boarding after queuing for so long.

 If you have time to get some food, there is a food centre beside the Mersing jetty called “Plaza D’Jeti” to get lunch.
 If you follow the map below and scroll left further down the road, you can see the hawker centre entrance.
-In the middle of the building are some travel agencies, clothing shops and toilet.
+In the middle of the building are some travel agencies, clothing shops and toilets.
 Be careful of what you order at the hawker stall as some do not come with any menu or price tags.

 That is to say that the seller can quote you any price they want and you may be overcharged.
 I had chosen a large sotong (aka squid), prawns and egg from one stall there – Restoran Sutera Emas.
 The plate of food cost me MYR 40+, which I did not expect!
 However, the seafood was very delicious and fresh, especially the chilli, which somewhat compensated for the expensive food and left me with a little regret.

 The queue was long but orderly.
-The ferry tickets had seat number allocated.
+The ferry tickets had seat numbers allocated.
 We were assigned to sit on the top deck, which had fewer seats compared to the lower one.
 When we found one of our places occupied by someone else, we sat at other seat numbers as we did not want to make a fuss about it and asked the person to shift away.
-Shortly, a couple approached us telling that we had taken up one of their seats.
+Shortly, a couple approached us telling us that we had taken up one of their seats.

 We told them nicely that someone else had also taken our place, hinting that they should just find another available seat on the top deck.
 The man was unhappy upon hearing our explanation and exclaimed that he didn’t care.
 Well, we didn’t care either since that was the result of poor management.
 The woman walked down the lower deck to get another seat while the man sat in one corner sulking.